International

 In New York, the Summit of the Future is wrapping up after two Action Days open to civil society and two Summit days with heads of state and government in attendance.
 On Sunday 22 September they adopted the Pact for the Future.

-Immediately at the outset of the Summit, Member States ratified the Pact of the Future, which has been a long time in the making and had been hailed as a once-in-a-generation reset of the United Nations.
+Immediately at the outset of the Summit, Member States adopted the Pact of the Future, which has been a long time in the making and had been hailed as a once-in-a-generation reset of the United Nations.

 What is it?